 - If you wish to be considered for your catchment school you must include it as one of your preferences.
 You can check your school catchment area on a map on the School Catchment page.
 The map is a representation of the catchment areas and cannot be relied upon for purchasing a property.
 If you are considering purchasing a property or if you live near a school border then please contact us.

-- There are no guarantees that siblings will be allocated the same school when the school is over-subscribed so you are advised to put other preferences, especially if you live outside the catchment area.
+- There are no guarantees that siblings will be allocated the same school when the school is over-subscribed.
+You are advised to put other preferences, especially if you live outside the catchment area.

 - Carefully read the over-subscription criteria for the schools you have chosen.
 This can be found further up this page under the heading How to get more information